-Set up your plan

-It can be challenging to start.
-With your mission and a balanced approach firmly in mind-and with your leadership engaged-define the top three indicators that best reflect your progress and impact, and how you will measure and monitor them.
+Set up your plan With your mission and a balanced approach firmly in mind - and with your leadership engaged - define the top three indicators that best reflect your progress and impact, and how you will measure and monitor them.
 Next, identify supporting metrics that help ensure peak performance.
 Ensure each metric aligns with your strategic mission.
 Make those measures integral to your annual strategic plan.
 When you focus on what and how to measure, you inform other aspects of your strategic planning, strengthen your stewardship and performance, and increase your mission impact.